 Victoria joined Watsi on June 19th, 2014.
-Four years ago, Victoria became the 1782nd member to automatically support a new Watsi patient every month.
-Since then, 4,226 more people have become monthly donors!
-Victoria's most recent donation traveled 8,800 miles to support Nith, a market worker from Cambodia, to fund mobility restoring surgery on his right femur.
+Five years ago, Victoria joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Victoria's most recent donation traveled 8,500 miles to support Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.

 Victoria has funded healthcare for 69 patients in 12 countries.